Mondays at 12.30pm

 A traditional Palm Sunday procession through the market square at 10am is followed by a reading of the Passion and a service of sung Holy Communion inside the church.
 Everyone is welcome to this service, which will also be livestreamed

-A beautiful choral service of sacrament and song, with foot-washing, the remembrance of the Last Supper and Holy Communion, followed by a vigil with the Sacrament in the St Andrew's Chapel
+A beautiful choral service at which Bishop Stephen will preach, with foot-washing, the remembrance of the Last Supper, and Holy Communion, followed by a vigil with the Sacrament in the St Andrew's Chapel

-"Preaching the Cross" — a series of meditations on the crucifiction, from the Revd Devin McLachlan — begins our Good Friday service, followed by the Passion Liturgy and then Communion from the Reserved Sacrament.
-Not sure what all these words mean?
-Don't worry - come experience Good Friday for yourself, in our church where all are welcome
+"Preaching the Cross" — a series of meditations on the crucifixion, from Bishop Stephen — begins our Good Friday service, followed by the Liturgy of the Cross, veneration of the cross and then Communion from the Reserved Sacrament.
+All are welcome.

 • 5.30am Dawn Vigil